BGforgeNet/bg2-tweaks-and-tricks/docs/traps.md

 ### Non-disarmable Davaeorn's Battle Horrors
 Davaeorn's Battle Horrors can be avoided by disarming the corresponding traps, which seems a bit silly, likely an oversight on developers part.
 Now they are undetectable and undisarmable.

-This is the only Improved raps component that does *not* require Core.
+This is the only Improved Traps component that does *not* require Core.